faithruth/kanzu-support-desk/readme.txt

-=== Plugin Name ===
+=== Kanzu Support Desk ===
 Contributors: kanzucode
 Donate link: http://kanzucode.com/
 Tags: ticket,case,system,support,help,helpdesk,ticket system,support system,crm,contact
 Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 3.8.4
 Stable tag: 4.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Kanzu Support Desk is a pretty support desk portal; pretty powerful, pretty easy to use, and well, pretty good to look at
+Kanzu Support Desk (KSD) is an all-in-one support desk (ticketing) solution that looks and feels like email.

 == Description ==

 Great customer care is at the heart of every good product or service.
-Kanzu Support Desk is the perfect tool to enable you be outstanding at it.
-This nifty and pretty plugin boasts of a very intuitive ticketing system and the kind of features your team needs to keep your customers happy.
-KSD was built with <strong>SIMPLICITY</strong> in the driving seat.
+Kanzu Support Desk breathes fresh life into ticketing solutions so that you and your team can focus on what you do best-being awesome.
+This nifty and pretty plugin boasts of a very intuitive interface that feels like email so you don't have to worry about a learning curve-get up and running immediately!
+We do the heavy-lifting for you so you can focus on your customers.
+KSD was built with **SIMPLICITY** in the driving seat.
 You'll love how simple and powerful it is.
+Ok ok, enough already!
 So...

 What's under the hood?
 Let's see:
-* Several channels for ticket-creation: Email (PRO), front-end via a widget/shortcode/support tab, backend via a pretty form
+* Multiple channels for ticket-creation: Front-end via a support tab, backend via a pretty form, via Email as an optional add-on
+* Unlimited number of agents supported
+* Beautiful graphs to let you in on your performance
+* Customers receive email notifications on ticket creation
+* Multiple customizable ticket views
+* Private notes on tickets
 * Simple ticket re-assignment
-* Auto-assignment of tickets
+* Ticket severity supported
 * Translation-ready
-* Unlimited number of agents supported
-* Ticket Private notes
-* Ticket severity supported
-* Admin notifications on ticket-creation

-Not a feature but it is worth mentioning the great support team behind this support desk plugin
+This isn't a feature but it is worth mentioning that a great support desk plugin ought to have an awesome support team behind it.
+This one does, if we can say so ourselves :-)

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+= Using The WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Search for 'kanzu-support-desk'
+3. Click 'Install Now'
+4. Activate the plugin on the Plugin dashboard

+= Uploading in WordPress Dashboard =

-1. Upload `kanzu-support-desk.zip` to the `/wp-content/plugins/` directory
+1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Upload' area
+3. Select `kanzu-support-desk.zip` from your computer
+4. Click 'Install Now'
-2. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin in the Plugin dashboard

+= Using FTP =

+1. Download `kanzu-support-desk.zip`
+2. Extract the `kanzu-support-desk` directory to your computer
-3. Modify the settings to fit your needs
+3. Upload the `kanzu-support-desk` directory to the `/wp-content/plugins/` directory
+4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==